Formation of the council

 The Council normally operates by consensus, and it aims to provide a forum where members can have an opportunity to consult, co-operate and exchange views with a view to agreeing common policies or common actions in areas of mutual interest for the benefit of all.

-Membership of the Council comprises representatives of the Irish and British governments as co-Guarantors of the Belfast or Good Friday Agreement and of the devolved institutions in Northern Ireland, Scotland and Wales, together with representatives of the Isle of Man, Guernsey and Jersey.
+Membership of the Council comprises representatives of the Irish and British governments as co-Guarantors of the Belfast or Good Friday Agreement and of the governments of Northern Ireland, Scotland and Wales and Guernsey , the Isle of Man, and Jersey.

 The Council is unique in that it is the only international forum in which these eight members participate.
 All members act in accordance with their own democratic procedures and remain accountable to their respective elected institutions.

 Further details about meetings are available in the communiqués which the Council issues after summits and ministerial meetings.

-The Council also hosts conferences, seminars and study visits for experts in particular fields, including for example the digital divide and social inclusion.
+The Council also hosts conferences, seminars and study visits for experts in particular fields, including for example environmental issues and social inclusion.